Debt Settlement Services in Hawaii

-Our goal here is to help you avoid bankruptcy, and still become debt-free!
+With our debt negotiation program, our goal is to help you avoid bankruptcy, and still become debt-free!

-At our office, Chapter 7 or Chapter 13 bankruptcy are not the only options for our clients.
-Hawaii bankruptcy lawyer Blake Goodman also offers debt settlement or debt negotiation services (the terms are used interchangeably), and he will review with you all your options so you can make the best decision for yourself and your family to gain financial freedom.
+Chapter 7 and Chapter 13 bankruptcy are not the only options for our clients.
+We offer debt negotiation and settlement services.
+Our staff will review all your options so you can make the best decision for yourself and your family.

 Take a closer look at these numbers: